Stephanie Meyers, D.M.A.

 Dr. Meyers is honored to have held the role of Studio Chair of TexASTA (Texas Chapter of ASTA) for ten years.
 In her role as Studio Chair for the state of Texas, Meyers increased ASTA membership in El Paso through education and expanded ASTA programs including the Certificate Advancement Program (ASTA CAP) offered to children in grades K-12.
 Meyers has organized local ASTA CAP Exams in El Paso at UTEP annually since 2010.
 She is proud to be Faculty Advisor for the UTEP Student Chapter of ASTA, formed under her direct supervision and guidance in 2009.
-The “Sun City” Chapter has attended several national ASTA conferences.
 She is currently on the board of the National String Project Consortium.

-Meyers created and is the current Director of The String Project at UTEP, a fantastic string education resource for children of the El Paso community in grades K-5.
+Meyers created and is the current Director of The String Project at UTEP, a fantastic string education resource for children of the El Paso community in grades K-8.
 Working under the umbrella of the National String Project Consortium (NSPC), the String Project at UTEP - which began in Fall 2016 - has enormous educational and cultural benefits to the magnificent borderland community of El Paso and adheres to UTEP’s overarching mission to promote access for all.

 Meyers holds a B.M. cum laude in violin performance from the University of Houston (TX) where she studied with Fredell Lack.
 After studying for a semester in the competitive performance program at the Manhattan School of Music (NY) for graduate studies with Sylvia Rosenberg, Dr. Meyers moved to Boston.
 There she received both the M.M. and D.M.A. degrees in violin performance from the internationally renowned New England Conservatory where she studied with the outstanding pedagogue James Buswell.
-Equally adept at performance, presentation, and instruction on violin and viola, Meyers is enthusiastic about the art of incorporating classical music into the modern world with the transformative power of education.
+Equally adept at performance, presentation, and instruction on violin and viola, Meyers is enthusiastic about the art of incorporating classical music into the modern world through the transformative power of education.

 Department of Music: Violin/Viola String Chamber Music